Grassman semialgebras and the Cayley-Hamilton theorem: Abstract

 \section{Abstract}

-We develop a theory of Grassmann triples via Hasse-Schmidt derivations, which formally generalizes results such as the Cayley-Hamilton theorem in linear algebra, thereby providing a unified approach to classical linear algebra and tropical algebra.
+We develop a theory of Grassmann semialgebra triples using Hasse-Schmidt derivations, which formally generalizes results such as the Cayley-Hamilton theorem in linear algebra, thereby providing a unified approach to classical linear algebra and tropical algebra.